chris2020/project-template/README.md

 The purpose of the project is to create 3 queries that finds specific information based on the data that is in the database.
 The data for the database was found and inserted into the database soley by me, references to where the data was procured and where information on Neo4J queries was obtained can be found below under the references section.

-Query information is stored in cypher files.

-## Database
+## Database Details
-Number of nodes: 572
+*Number of nodes: 608
-Candidtates: 551
+*Candidtates: 551
+*Parties: 17
+*Constituencies: 40
-Relationships: Belongs_to: 551, Represents: 551
+*Relationships: Belongs_to: 551, Represents: 551
-Parties: 17
-Constituencies: 40

 The database is made up of nodes and relationships between nodes.
 Each candiate, constituency and party is represented by a node.